 There should have been zero doubt about eSewa topping this list of best digital wallets in Nepal.
 With over a million downloads on the Google Play Store and an equally impressive number of downloads on Apple’s App Store (there’s a web version as well don’t worry), eSewa is the frontrunner in the Nepalese digital wallet race.
 As the first online payment gateway of the country, it has been operational since 2009 and is licensed by Nepal Rastra Bank as well.
 The platform’s ubiquitous popularity is merely the result of its age, but rather the multitude of services it offers.

 Where do I begin? eSewa has so many, oh-so-many services under its grasp.
 This product of F1Soft arguably is the magnum opus of Nepalese fintech.
-With new services added almost every day, this app can fulfill almost all of your domestic payment needs accompanied by cashback and discounts in a few of them.
+New services are added almost every day into the app.
+It can thus fulfill almost all of your domestic payment needs.
+And that is accompanied by cashback and discounts in a few of them too.
 Besides the cashback, you also earn reward point(s) upon each successful transaction which can be redeemed for various gifts from eSewa.
 Starting with the basics, you can make utility payments like recharging your phone, paying for electricity, drinking water, etc. Apart from that, paying for your internet/TV/newspaper subscriptions, insurance premiums, and even your schools or colleges can be done from the palm of your hand via eSewa.